syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.annotation.height `Number
 {:#members:nodes-annotation-height}

-Sets the height of the text in BPMN annotation
+Sets the height of the text annotation

 #### Default Value: